Building a Jenkins pipeline for API services in Dataiku DSS¶

 For an overview of the CI/CD topic, the use case description, the architecture and other examples, please refer to the introductory article.

 In order to follow this article, you need to be comfortable both with Jenkins and Dataiku DSS, especially its real-time prediction features.
-Following the tutorial Real-Time Deployment is a must.
+Knowledge of the content in the Real-Time APIs course is a must.

-You also need to have some knowledge of Python as the custom steps will be coded in Python using mainly DSS’ own Python client (called ‘dataikuapi’).
+You also need to have some knowledge of Python as the custom steps will be coded in Python using mainly Dataiku’s own Python client (called ‘dataikuapi’).

 You can find all the files used in this project attached to this article as dss_api_pipeline-master.zip.
 The last section of this article explains how to use it to kickstart your own project.